shrishail356/Hactoberfest-First-PR/README.md

 ## Rules To Contribute To This Repo

--   Just Choosse any easy app or website to clone
+-   Just Choose any easy app or website to clone
 -   Upload the coded file in correct folder with correct way
 -   You can use Google, Youtube or any other open source